Polygyny: Effects on women

 Inequality between husbands and wives is common in countries where polygyny is more frequently practiced because of limited education.
 In Africa polygyny was believed to be part of the way to build an empire.
 It was not until the post-colonialism era in Africa that polygyny began to be viewed as unjust or taboo.
 According to Natali Exposito, "in a study of the Ngwa Igbo Clan in Nigeria identified five principal reasons for men to maintain more than one wife: because having more than one wife allows the Ngwa husband to (1) have the many children that he desires; (2) heighten his prestige and boost his ego among his peers; (3) enhance his status within the community; (4) ensure a sufficient availability of labor to perform the necessary farm work and the processing of commercial oil-palm produce; and (5) satisfy his sexual urges."
 Out of all of the reasons stated none are beneficial to the wives, but instead only beneficial to the husbands.
-In Egypt, feminists have fought for polygamy to be abolished, but it is viewed as a basic human right so the fight has been unsuccessful.
+In Egypt, feminists have fought for polygamy to be abolished, but it is viewed as a core component of Islamic family law, and has thus been largely unsuccessful.
 In countries where polygyny is practiced less frequently, women have more equality in the marriage and are better able to communicate their opinions about family planning.